MyVerifiedID/myverifiedid-oauth2/README.md

 	To get OAUTH_ID AND OAUTH_SECRET environment variables, please contact to support@myverifiedid.com provide following details:
 	website url:
-	and you contact details or open this https://myverifiedid.com/contacts snad send your request.
+	and your contact details or
+	open this https://myverifiedid.com/contacts snad send your request.

 Step2: Add routes